 \subsection{Apparent magnitude light curves}

 We obtained optical and near-infrared (NIR) photometric data for SN~2022ngb.
 The observations were carried out in the optical \textit{BgcVroiz} bands and the NIR \textit{JHK} bands.
-Photometric data reduction process is described in Appendix~\ref{app_datareduction}.
-The resulting apparent magnitude light curves are shown in Fig.~\ref{lcurve}, as for \textit{BVJHK} bands we take the use of Vega mags while AB mags for \textit{gcvroiz} bands.
+The photometric data reduction process is described in Appendix~\ref{app_datareduction}.
+The resulting apparent magnitude light curves are shown in Fig.~\ref{lcurve}, as for \textit{BVJHK} bands, we took advantage of Vega mags, whereas we used AB mags for the \textit{gcvroiz} bands.
 Our optical monitoring of SN~2022ngb spanned approximately 280 days, yielding well-sampled light curves.
 In contrast, the NIR observations covered only the declining phase.
-Using observations from the ATLAS survey, we constrained the explosion epoch to be the midpoint between the last non-detection (an upper limit in the \textit{o}-band) at MJD 59749.52 and the first detection at MJD 59750.38.
+Using observations from the ATLAS survey, we constrained the explosion epoch to be the midpoint between the last nondetection (an upper limit in the \textit{o}-band) at MJD 59749.52 and the first detection at MJD 59750.38.
 This yields an explosion epoch of MJD $59749.9\pm0.5$.
-A summary of the features of the apparent light curve is provided in Table \ref{tab_appapplc} in Appendix \ref{app_compl}.
+A summary of the features of the apparent light curve is provided in Table \ref{tab_appapplc}.

-The optical light curves allow for a precise determination of the peak parameters in each band.
-To this end, we fitted the light curve around the time of maximum brightness in each band using a Legendre polynomial.
+The optical light curves enable us to obtain a precise determination of the peak parameters in each band.
+To this end, we fit the light curve around the time of maximum brightness in each band using a Legendre polynomial.
 In the \textit{V} band, the epoch of maximum light is determined to be MJD $59774.22 \pm 0.06$, with a peak apparent magnitude of $m_{V}=16.74 \pm 0.01$.
-Accounting for the explosion epoch (MJD $59749.9\pm0.5$), a rise time (from explosion epoch to radioactive powered peak) in the $V$ band of $24.32 \pm 0.50$ days is estimated.
+Accounting for the explosion epoch (MJD $59749.9\pm0.5$), a rise time (from explosion epoch to radioactive powered peak) in the $V$ band of $24.32 \pm 0.50$ days was estimated.
 This value is slightly longer than the rise times of other SNe IIb such as SN~2008ax (20.7 days; \citealp{Pastorello2008mnras}), SN~2011fu (23.4 days; \citealp{Morales-Garoffolo2015mnras}), SN~2013df (20.15 days; \citealp{Morales-Garoffolo2014mnras}), and SN~2024abfo (22.1 days; \citealp{Reguitti2025AA}).
 The same fitting procedure was applied to all other optical bands, revealing a trend in which bluer bands have longer rise times (see Table \ref{tab_appapplc}).